daydreamersAI/mango_env/README.md

 1) Add selenium env
 2) make a module once the agent is working
 3) release the agent named mango bot on this env
+4) add hower option in the environment
+5) train a base model on mind2web
+6) add decision transformer for oracle grounding of the selected actions

 The examples of the environment workings are below :

-1)Pure RL environment with different tool use in paint:
+1) Pure RL environment with different tool use in paint:

 ![2023-12-01 03-45-18](https://github.com/daydreamersAI/mango/assets/61907310/55fd7a07-8ad0-4a4b-95ef-71dee3e37918)